The Third Alarm (1922 film): Preservation status

-The Library of Congress's publication - Catalog of Copyright Entries shows two entries:
+The Library of Congress's publication - Catalog of Copyright Entries, shows two entries:

 The Performing Arts Database of the Library of Congress states - 7 reels; 6.700 ft. as does the "AFI CATALOG OF FEATURE FILMS."
-The restored versions available on YouTube run between 57 – 59 minutes i.e. approximately 5 reels (11 minutes per reel).
-Thus, the restored versions are missing minutes present in the film's original theatrical release.
-The exact time difference between the original release and the restored version is lost to time, but the main story points have survived.
+The restored versions available on YouTube run between 57 – 59 minutes, i.e., approximately five reels (11 minutes per reel).
+Thus, the restored versions are missing minutes in the film's original theatrical release.
+The exact time difference between the initial release and the restored version is lost to time, but the main story points have survived.

 The restored film is in the public domain and available on YouTube.
 The film is also available on DVD and is widely available from multiple vendors.